embSneakers/embSneakers/README.md

 - Due to the copyright issue, we cannot provide the original sneaker images directly; instead, we share downloadable links as metadata.
 - We share the data for 1) our embedding results, 2) SOTA embedding, and 3) various engineered features along with 4) the crawled metadata containing image downloadable links and 5) the entire history of resale transactions for the sample sneaker products from 2012 to 2020.
 - See Section 2 for the details of each dataset provided via the link.
+- See Section 3 for the details of the codes to reproduce the research outcomes.
+- See section 4 for additional results not shown in the paper due to page limitations.
 ```

 <img src="./source/sneaker_table.jpg">